HactarCE/Hyperspeedcube/crates/README.md

 ## Puzzle simulation

-- `hyperpuzzle`, which aggregates puzzles defined using all backends (currently just `hyperpuzzle_lua`)
+- `hyperpuzzle`, which aggregates puzzles defined using all backends (currently just `hyperpuzzle_impl_nd_euclid`)
+- `hyperpuzzle_impl_nd_euclid`, a puzzle engine for Hyperpuzzlescript
-- `hyperpuzzle_lua`, a puzzle backend which defines puzzles using a Lua API
+- `hyperpuzzlescript`, which is a puzzle backend defines domain-specific programming language for puzzle definitions that is extensible by adding new engines
-- `hyperpuzzle_core`, which defines types for puzzles
+- `hyperpuzzle_core`, which defines types for puzzles that can be implemented by puzzle backends

 ## Math & geometry